ossf/tac/process/templates/WG_NAME_incubating_stage.md

 ### List WG Chair(s) and or Vice Chair
 The WG must have a minimum of 1 Chair

-  * "name, affiliation, GitHUb ID"
+  * "name, affiliation, GitHub ID"

 ### Working Group (WG) has met all Sandbox requirement